Four Reasons Why the Internet Is the Worst Thing to Happen to Humanity

-Ray Tomlinson – the man who invented email, put the “@” sign on the map and played a crucial role in creating the Internet – died on Monday.
-Tech leaders mourned his passing and praised his contributions to the development of the web on Twitter (a fitting way to eulogise a founding father of the internet, IMHO).
-He’s been lauded as “legendary”, a “pioneer” and a “modern day hero”.
+Ray Tomlinson—the man who invented email, put the “@” sign on the map, and played a crucial role in creating the Internet—died on Monday.
+Tech leaders mourned his passing and praised his contributions to the development of the web on Twitter (a fitting way to eulogize a founding father of the internet, IMHO).
+He’s been lauded as “legendary,” a “pioneer,” and a “modern day hero”.

 The tributes are certainly in order: email is the most popular web-based application of all time, with more than 1.5 billion users worldwide.
 Without it, the internet wouldn’t be anywhere near as ubiquitous as it is today.